Links

 }

-Repository annotation marks class to be known to Ecotone as Repository.
+Repository attribute marks class to be known to Ecotone as Repository.

-We need to implement some methods in order to allow Ecotone, retrieve and save Aggregate.
+We need to implement some methods in order to allow Ecotone to retrieve and save Aggregate.
 Based on implemented interface, Ecotone knowns, if Aggregate is state-stored or event sourced.

 findBy return found aggregate instance or null.
 As there may be more, than single indentifier per aggregate, identifiers are array.

-save saves passed aggregate instance.
-You do not need to bother right what is $metadata and $expectedVersion
+save saves an aggregate instance.
+You do not need to bother right what is $metadata and $expectedVersion.

 # As default auto wire of Laravel creates new service instance each time